vamseeachanta/pyproject-starter/.ai/commands/code-quality/review-staged-unstaged.md

 ## Review Focus Areas

-1. **Code Quality**
+### Code Quality Checklist

 - Type hints on all functions and classes
 - Pydantic v2 models for data validation
 - No print() statements (use logging)
 - Proper error handling
 - Following PEP 8
-   - Docstrings following google style python docstrings
+- Docstrings following Google style

-2. **Pydantic v2 Patterns**
+### Pydantic v2 Patterns

-   - Using ConfigDict not class Config
+- Use `ConfigDict` not `class Config`
-   - field_validator not @validator
+- Use `field_validator` not `@validator`
-   - model_dump() not dict()
+- Use `model_dump()` not `dict()`
-   - Proper use of Annotated types
+- Use `Annotated` types where appropriate

-3. **Security**
+### Security

 - Input validation on all endpoints
 - No SQL injection vulnerabilities
 - Passwords properly hashed
 - No hardcoded secrets

-4. **Structure**
+- Run `pip-audit` or `safety` for dependency checks

+### Structure

-   - Unit tests are co-located with the code they test in tests/ folders
+- Unit tests co-located with code in `tests/`
-   - Each feature is self-contained with its own models, service, and tools
+- Each feature self-contained (models, service, tools)
-   - Shared components are only things used by multiple features
+- Shared components only for multi-feature use
-   - Future improvements (like multiple AI providers) would go in src/shared/ai_providers/ when implemented
+- Future improvements (e.g., multiple AI providers) in `src/shared/ai_providers/`
-   - Integration tests remain at the root level in tests/integration/
+- Integration tests in `tests/integration/`

-5. **Linting**
+### Linting & Automation

-   - ruff check --fix
+- Run `ruff check --fix` and `mypy`
-   - mypy

-6. **Testing**
+- Use pre-commit hooks for linting/formatting

+### Testing

 - New code has tests
 - Edge cases covered
-   - Mocking external dependencies
+- Mock external dependencies

-7. **Performance**
+- Run `pytest --cov` for coverage

+### Performance

 - No N+1 queries
 - Efficient algorithms

+### Reporting

+- Summarize findings in markdown
+- Link to relevant docs/standards
+- Prioritize issues (high/medium/low)
 - Proper async usage

-8. **Documentation**
+### Documentation

-   - Clear README with setup instructions
+1. Clear README with setup instructions
-   - CLAUDE.md is up to date with any new important utils, dependencies etc for future cluade code instances
+2. CLAUDE.md is up to date with any new important utils, dependencies etc for future Claude code instances

 ## Review Output